pviscone/CutFinder/README.md

 - `-c path/to/config.py` specify the path to the config file
 - `-o path/to/outfolder` specify the path in which to save the output folder
+- `-j int` Controls how many cores RDataframe have to use (default: ALL OF THEM)
 - `--regressor-only` often you need to compute the bin-by-bin cuts only once and then finetune the regressor (unless you need a finer binning).
 With this command you can use the already computed rates and cuts loading them from the `records.json` located in the previously saved output folder.

 ## Configs